Cloud-Karthik/Cloud-Karthik/README.md

 ## 🌐 Online Presence

-- [Aws DevOps with Python](https://cloudkarthik.blogspot.com/): Share your insights and experiences in tech.
+- Personal Blog: [Aws DevOps with Python](https://cloudkarthik.blogspot.com/): Share your insights and experiences in tech.
-- [Portfolio Website](www.cloudkarthik.com/): Explore more about my work and projects.
+- Portfolio Website: (www.cloudkarthik.com/): Explore more about my work and projects.

 ## 🏆 Achievements